shahinyusifli/data-engineering-netflix/README.md

 Create a "netflix_dw" database and create tables with queries inside the SQL folder.
 After creating the database and tables, some credentials which are dbname, user, password, host, and port should be defined.
 They should be used for creating connections in Admin panel in the Airflow menu
 ![alt text](https://github.com/shahinyusifli/data-engineering-netflix/blob/main/Images/connection.png)

+We can run all DAGs after inserting the record and testing successfully List Connection.
+Just come to the DAGs section and you can run all pipelines now.

 ## Tasks and solutions
 ### Task 1
 Construct a normalized data model for the dataset provided.